Notification of Rights Under FERPA

 The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 A. The right to inspect and review the student’s own education records (with certain limited exceptions) within 45 days of the day Texas State receives the student’s request for access.
 A student should submit to the registrar, academic cean, department chair, or other appropriate official, a written request identifying the records he or she wishes to inspect.
 Texas State will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 B. The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
 The student should submit his or her request in writing to the university official responsible for the record, clearly identify the part of the record he or she wants amended, and specify why it is inaccurate or misleading.
-If the university decides not to amend the record as requested by the student, the university will notify the student within a reasonable time of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the university decides not to amend the records as requested by the student, the university will notify the student within a reasonable time of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 One exception that permits disclosure without consent is disclosure to “school officials” with “legitimate educational interests.”
-A “school official” is a person employed by Texas State or The Texas State University System in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted to provide a service to or on behalf of the university (such as an attorney, auditor, information processor or collection agent); a person serving on the Board of Regents, The Texas State University System; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A “school official” is a person employed by the university or The Texas State University System in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted to provide a service to or on behalf of the university (such as an attorney, auditor, information processor, or collection agent); a person serving on the Board of Regents, Texas State University System; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a “legitimate educational interest” if the official needs to review or maintain an education record in order to fulfill his or her professional or contractual responsibility.